How to import or move fish for human consumption to the UK.

 If the fish you’re importing or moving has been processed or stored in a country that is not the flag state of the catching vessel you must:

-- if processed - get a processing statement from the exporter, validated by the authority in the country of processing
+- if processed - get a processing statement from the exporter, endorsed by the authority in the country of processing

-- if stored - get proof of storage from the exporter, validated by the authority in the country where it was stored
+- if stored - get proof of storage from the exporter, issued by the authority in the country where it was stored

-Imports of fish and shellfish to Great Britain must also be:
+Imports of fish and shellfish from non-EU countries to Great Britain must also be:

 - pre-notified on the import of products, animals, food and feed system (IPAFFS)